-The first three months we didn’t have any support staff.
+In the first three months, we didn’t have any support staff.
 We used to keep the office phone number with us (call forwarding) and divide time between us to take on phone calls from customers.
-This meant we were always on call but this also helped us learn the nature of clients complain hands-on and to deal with clients and fix their issues.
-Hiring support person would have insulated us from understanding a lot of problems clients might face .
+This meant we were always on call but this also helped us learn the nature of clients’ complain hands-on and to deal with clients and fix their issues.
+Hiring a support person would have insulated us from understanding a lot of problems clients might face.

 Cache / Peer as much as possible